sequentech/documentation/docs/general/reference/election-creation-json.md

 - **Required:** Yes
 - **Example:** `"First Name"`

 Defines the label text to be shown for the Write In extra field, at the top left of the input element.
+This field accepts html input.

 ### WriteInField: `label_i18n`